AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/aws-opensearch.md

 Once everything is prepared on AWS, it is time to populate it with data.

-For smaller installations, we recommended that you create new indices directly on the AWS instance for the following reasons:
+For smaller installations, we recommended that you create indices directly on the AWS instance for the following reasons:

 *  Recreating the indices is a quick operation.
 *  There may be version incompatibilities between the old instance and the AWS instance, and these can be avoided by building directly on the AWS instance.